Paul Fairclough: Stevenage

 In 1990 Stevenage Borough employed Paul Fairclough as manager, who had previously managed Hertfordshire neighbours Hertford Town.

 After two fourth-placed finishes, under the management of Fairclough, Stevenage won The Isthmian League Division Two North in 1990–91, winning 34 of their 42 games, including every match played at home, scoring 122 goals and amassing 107 points.

 The following season Fairclough led the club to the Division One championship, remaining unbeaten at home again, and were promoted to the Premier Division.
 The club's long unbeaten home record was finally ended by Dulwich Hamlet, with the streak lasting 44 matches, of which 42 were won.

 In 1993–94, still under Paul Fairclough's reins, the club won the Premier Division, and were promoted to the Football Conference.
 Two seasons later Fairclough led Stevenage to win the Conference, but they were denied promotion to the Football League due to insufficient ground facilities.

 In 1998 Fairclough guided Stevenage into the FA Cup fourth round.
 They were awarded a home tie against Newcastle United, which they drew 1–1 against all odds, and subsequently were awarded a replay at St James' Park.
 Stevenage lost 2–1 in a controversial game, as Alan Shearer's header, awarded a goal by the referee, may or may not have crossed the line.
-Video evidence shows that a Stevenage defender appeared to have made a magnificent clearance.